joehunterdev/react-complete-guide/readme.md

           obj2 = obj1 // pointed to the obj1 place in memory
           {}
 ```
+- **Memoization** is an optimization technique for accelerating computer programs by caching the results of heavy function

 - Essentially this is the same as `useCallback`
 - `toggleParagraphHandler = useCallback(( )` knowing this method will never change, we can now store it for re-use